 The park has additional trails that wind through the wooded area to the north.
 Check out the trail map for information on those additional trails.

-View Chittenango Falls State Park in a larger map
+Chittenango Falls State Park Interactive Map

 Chittenango Creek has been cutting through the north end of the Allegany Plateau since the end of the last ice age.